digitaltrails/ddcutil-service/README.md

 ### Acknowledgements

-Thanks go out to Sanford Rockowitz for [libddcutil, ddcutil](https://www.ddcutil.com/) and all the assistance and advice provided during the development of this service.
+Thanks go out to Sanford Rockowitz ([rockowitz](https://github.com/rockowitz)) for [libddcutil, ddcutil](https://www.ddcutil.com/) and all the assistance and advice provided during the development of this service.

-Thanks also to Michal Suchanek for assistance with the OpenSUSE RPM spec; Johan Grande for the Ubuntu patches; and Mark Wagie for AUR packaging.
+Thanks also to Michal Suchanek for assistance with the OpenSUSE RPM spec; Johan Grande ([nahoj](https://github.com/nahoj)) for the Ubuntu patches; and Mark Wagie ([yochananmarqos](https://github.com/yochananmarqos)) for AUR packaging.

 ### Version History

 - 1.0.1
   - Use gcc with -Wformat-security for safety and to match Arch and Ubuntu defaults.
   - Calling ddca_init() before verify_i2c() to fix runtime error for libddcutil >= 2.1.
+- 1.0.0
+  - Initial Release